garethjudson/helpful-dev-scripts/README.md

 The function is recursive, and will go deep on the object.
 So be careful with large very JSON structures.

+## diffSync
+Utility that will sync directories, from or to s3, or locally.
+The build in aws sync relies on filesize and modified date to determine when to sync files.
+This is for when you acutally need to know if the file has changed.
+THIS UTILITY WILL DELETE FILES FROM THE DESTINATION 'to' DIRECTORY/BUCKET.
+Use at your own risk.

+Sometimes sending events into s3 because you overwritten a file that hasn't changed is not wanted.
+Sometimes filesize does not change but the file has changed.
+In some circumstances the last modified dates will not be the same, when the files have not changed.
+The soluntion is to sync the bucket to an empty temporary directory and then compare this to the local directory.
+This is not intended for buckets that are huge, use at your own risk of waiting forever!

+supported usage:
+`diffSync 'from' 'to'`

+all files in the from directory will be synced (including deleting missing files from the 'to' directory)

+Local directories:
+`diffSync "./local/dir/a" "./local/dir/b"`

+From local to s3:
+`diffSync "./local/dir/a" "s3://remote_bucket/key/prefix/to/logical/dirs/here/"`

+From s3 to local:
+`diffSync "s3://remote_bucket/key/prefix/to/logical/dirs/here/" "./local/dir/a"`

+You manage how you log into the s3 command line.
+If you don't know how to do this safely and securely, then you shouldn't use this utility.

 ## toLocalDate
 Convert a date to your into human readable date/time in the local timezone.
 Useful when you have a time in one zone or another and you want a quick conversion to your local timezone.